-Just south of the boulevard a half mile on Moreno, the year 1940, brought the opening of a water processing plant belonging to the Department of Water and Power.
+Just south of the boulevard a half mile on Moreno, in the year 1940, brought the opening of a water processing plant belonging to the Department of Water and Power.
 This concrete structure is an Art Deco gem and is still processing water for the area.
 Designed by Daniel Elliot of reinforced concrete it is a substation of a 392 mile aqueduct.

 West end of La Verne, CA. Route 66.
 Looks pretty much like the East end.
 The city has lined the whole route with trees.

-Stainless Steel Denny's
+Stainless Steel Restaurant

-At the west border is the stainless steel Denny's Restaurant with a Route 66 sign.
+At the western border is the stainless steel Denny's Restaurant with a Route 66 sign.
 Around 2014 this diner has become a D's Restaurant with Greek inspired American menu items.
 It has been immensely popular since.

 A view of the mountains is behind it.
 The peak behind the first ridge is Mt.
 Baldy.
 A glimpse of the old route visible for a few yards.
 The contractor reused the very tall palms from the shuttered drive-in fast food place that used to be on this location.